eatrabyo/dads_7202_cnn_homework/README.md

 # DADS 7202 Deer Family Image Classification
-* Perform multi-class classification on a total of 4 classes of Deer family images dataset and compare performance between 4 CNN architectures including DenseNet201, ResNet152V2 and VGG16.
+* Perform multi-class classification on a total of 4 classes of Deer family images dataset and compare the performance of CNN architectures.
-* The objective is to optimize Loss function and performance metric (Accuracy score).
+* The objective is to optimize the Loss function and performance metric (Accuracy score).
-* The study also include GradCam analysis and Eyeball analysis.
+* The study also includes GradCam analysis and Eyeball analysis.

 ## Dataset
-Total 800 images were used from 4 deer family classes including 200 images from each class (Caribou, Deer, Elk and Moose).
-We get images using web scraping from 2 main sources which are Bing downloader and Yahoo.
+A total of 800 images were used from 4 deer family classes including 200 images from each class (Caribou, Deer, Elk, and Moose).
+We get images using web scraping from 2 main sources which are Bing Downloader and Yahoo.
 ![output](https://github.com/user-attachments/assets/926ff6aa-eb1c-4b52-a060-a7ef09ab712b)

 ## EDA
-Our dataset are balanced in each class as shown in the figures below.
+Our dataset is balanced in each class as shown in the figures below.

 ![Number of Images by Train Class](https://github.com/user-attachments/assets/9b5597f0-3e56-4830-861e-e072d1ebec7f)
 ![Number of Images by Test Class](https://github.com/user-attachments/assets/388f85c9-85a3-4554-8ce5-b8f8f526de27)